lorenzolrom/ISD-MERCURY-INFOCENTRAL/README.md

 it is recommended to use symbolic links from the single DocumentRoot to the 'public' directory of the MAP applications, which should be installed outside this folder.

+When both applications are set up, navigate to the InfoCentral URL, followed by 'setup.php' (e.g. 'https://mercury.test.com/infocentral/setup.php').
+This will show a table with possible default values for your Mercury installation.
+The first is a random 2048 character SALT that will be needed for your IC Config, the second is a password ('MercuryPassword') generated with that SALT that must be updated for the default user in your database, and the third is a random Secret that should be inserted into your 'Secret' table.

+Perform the latter two operations, and record the SALT and Secret somewhere, it will be needed later.
+Setup.php can be left where it is; it generates different values with every run and is not tied in any way to your Mercury instance.

 With this setup in place, both applications can now be configured.

 ## Configuration